renabracha/nlu_design_for_in-car_voice_assistant/README.md

 ## Development Notes
 ### Guide, Not Teach
 Large language models (LLMs) already come with the knowledge of natural languages.
 The task for NLU developers is to pull out that innate knowledge in LLMs and channel it in a certain direction.
-Fine-tuning a model is expensive, and the good news is that a lot can be done with prompt engineering—which is cheaper and faster.
+Fine-tuning a model is expensive, and the good news is that a lot can be done with prompt engineering - which is cheaper and faster.
 The languages, the model already knows.
 What it needs is guidance on how to classify intents and slots found in utterances in ways that suit brand-specific, custom classification systems.

 Instead of an exhaustive list of intent-slot combinations for each domain, the model is given: